Robust expected improvement for Bayesian optimization: Introduction

 Our goal in this paper is to extend BO via GPs and EI to a richer, more challenging class of optimization problems.
-In situations where there are a multitude of competing, roughly equivalent local solutions to Eq.~(\ref{eq:bogoal}) a practitioner may naturally express a preference ones which enjoy a wider {\em domain of attraction}; i.e., those whose troughs are larger.
-For example, consider $f(x)$ defined in Eq.~(\ref{eq:ryan}), provided later in Section \ref{sec:empcomp}, as characterized by the black line in Figure \ref{fig:1D-Example}.
+In situations where there are a multitude of competing, roughly equivalent local solutions to Eq.~(\ref{eq:bogoal}) a practitioner may naturally express a preference \blu{for} ones which enjoy a wider {\em domain of attraction}; i.e., those whose troughs are larger. \blu{Such preferences for {\em robust} solutions are expressed across diverse disciplines, e.g., aerospace engineering \citep{Li2002}, electrical engineering \citep{Kolvenbach2018}, economics \citep{Goldfarb2003}.
+Later we demonstrate a real world autonomous warehousing problem \citep{Kaelbling2017} that benefits from robust design.} For \blu{a simple} example, consider $f(x)$ defined in Eq.~(\ref{eq:ryan}), provided later in Section \ref{sec:empcomp}, as characterized by the black line in Figure \ref{fig:1D-Example}.
 It has three local minima.
-The one around $x=0.9$ is significantly higher than the other two, and the one around 0.55 has a narrow domain of attraction but lower objective value compared to the one around 0.15.
-These features mean the robust minimum is the local minimum around $x=0.15$.
-Although BO via GPs/EI would likely explore both domains of attraction to a certain extent {\em eventually}, it will in the near term (i.e., for smaller simulation budgets) focus on the deeper/narrower one, providing lower resolution on the solution than many practitioners prefer.
+The one around $x=0.9$ is significantly higher than the other two; \blu{the} one around 0.55 \blu{is quite narrow but has a} lower objective value compared to the \blu{local minimum} around 0.15. \blu{However, that solution is more robust because it has it has a wider area of low-values nearby. } Although BO via GPs/EI would likely explore both domains of attraction to a certain extent {\em eventually}, it will in the near term (i.e., for smaller simulation budgets) focus on the deeper/narrower one, providing lower resolution on the solution than many practitioners prefer.